Anand824/Eommerce-Application/README.md

 # Eommerce-Application
-This is Ecommerce Application is a assesment application of Emonics
+This is Ecommerce Application is a Assesment application of Emonics